Find trains to Salt Lake City

 When traveling by train into Salt Lake City, your luggage allowance is restricted by the route you take and by your departure and arrival stations.
 Passengers on Amtrak trains are generally allowed up to two personal items and two carry-on suitcases with them on board the train.
 Concerning the possibility of checked luggage, there’s included with your ticket fare the option to check up to two bags.
 This option exists because the Salt Lake City Amtrak station offers a checked-baggage service.
 However, only train passengers coming from stations that offer this same service are allowed to check luggage.
 To make traveling easier, SLC station has luggage carts available to help you move your personal items through the station, as well as luggage-storage facilities.

-If you’re leaving from Reno the lowest ticket price is usually about $72, from Grand Junction it’s about $57, and from Denver it’s around $116.
+If you’re leaving from Omaha the lowest ticket price is usually about $235, from Grand Junction it’s about $52, and from Denver it’s around $147.

 Salt Lake City is a popular station to arrive at.
 You’ll find many options from here to get to your destination.
-Reno and Grand Junction are two of the major cities accessible by train from Salt Lake City.
+Grand Junction, Omaha, and Denver are some of the major cities accessible by train from Salt Lake City.

 Amtrak is a common choice made by travelers seeking to travel by train to Salt Lake City.
 More rail options may be available, depending on where you’re coming from.